sasukeruud/cloud_assignment-2/README.md

 ## How to run application
 To run the application run "go run .\src\app\cmd\main.go" from the root forlder of the project

+To run tests in the application you need to change "var mock = false" in handlerNotification to "var mock = true".

 # Endpoints
 This application have 4 different endpoints that can be used.